If you are looking for a more exciting way to eat brown rice that also won’t require spending all day in the kitchen, a brown rice casserole is it!

 - Preheat oven to 350 degrees.
 Lightly coat the bottom and sides of an 8 x 8-inch casserole with extra virgin olive oil.

-- Place 1/2 of the pecans and ½ cup water in a high-speed blender (such as a Vitamix]) or food processor.
+- Place 1/2 of the pecans and ½ cup water in a high-speed blender, like our favorite one from Ninja or food processor.
 Process until smooth and creamy.
 Set “pecan milk” aside.
 Finely chop the remaining pecans and set aside.

 - Add the eggs to a large mixing bowl; whisk briefly.
 Add the spinach.
 Stir in the rice, pecan “milk”, rosemary, salt and pepper.
 Mix until well combined.